 Our merchant banking and institutional equities businesses are materially affected by conditions in the financial markets and the economic conditions in the world, especially in India.
 In Fiscal 2024, the equity markets in India have achieved record levels in terms of market capitalisation of listed companies and the benchmark index performance (Source: CRISIL Report).
-Markets tend to be volatile and can be adversely impacted by unfavourable or uncertain economic and market conditions caused by a myriad of factors, including decline in economic or GDP growth, changes in consumer spending, pandemics, high level of inflation, interest rate fluctuations, increase in savings rate, shift from equity to fixed bank deposits, debt and other investment products, growth in financial savings, exchange rate or basic commodity price volatility, uncertainty concerning fiscal or monetary policy, political instability, uncertainty about potential increases in tax rates and other regulatory changes, laws and regulations that limit trading, worsening of domestic or international geopolitical tensions or hostilities, terrorism, nuclear proliferation, corporate frauds, political or other scandals that reduce investor confidence in capital markets, extreme weather events or other natural disasters, or a combination of these or other factors.
+Markets tend to be volatile and can be adversely impacted by unfavourable or uncertain economic and market conditions caused by a myriad of factors, including decline in economic or GDP growth, changes in consumer spending, pandemics, high level of inflation, interest rate fluctuations, increase in savings rate, shift from equity to fixed bank deposits, debt and other investment products, growth in financial savings, exchange rate or basic commodity price volatility, uncertainty concerning fiscal or monetary policy, political instability, uncertainty about potential increases in tax rates and other regulatory changes, laws and regulations that limit trading, worsening of domestic or international geopolitical tensions or hostilities, terrorism, nuclear proliferation, cybersecurity threats or attacks and other forms of disruption to or curtailment of global communication, corporate frauds, political or other scandals that reduce investor confidence in capital markets, extreme weather events or other natural disasters, or a combination of these or other factors.